 What Is Unfair Competition in Illinois?

-Unfair competition involves legally unjust, inappropriate, and deceptive business behavior that puts others at a disadvantage in the marketplace.
-In Illinois, the law protects against these illegal activities and provides remedies to those wronged.
+Unfair competition involves legally unjust, inappropriate, and deceptive business behavior that disadvantages others in the marketplace.
+The law protects against these illegal activities in Illinois and remedies those wronged.
 Examples of unfair competition include trademark infringement, false advertising, and many more unethical business practices.
 Unfair competition also includes various illegal dirty tricks within the commercial marketplace, such as misrepresenting the performance or quality of a rival’s product.

 Companies engaging in unfair business practices affect both consumers and other businesses.
 For example, consumers may fall for false or misleading advertising and buy an inferior product.
 In addition, companies may suffer harm when their competitors use illegal tactics for a competitive edge.

 Fortunately, laws protect against these illegal activities.
 However, limitations, including time limitations, apply.
-It’s essential to contact an experienced lawyer and discuss your rights when you need to resolve a problem with unfair competition.
+It’s essential to contact an experienced lawyer and discuss your rights when resolving a problem with unfair competition.

 What Are Examples of Unfair Competition?

-Unfair competition is a broad term covering various practices in which a business creates an unfair advantage over its competitors.
+Unfair competition is a broad term covering various practices in which a business creates an unfair advantage.
 These activities may be illegal in Illinois if they violate the Illinois Unfair Competition Act.
 Examples of unfair competition in Illinois include:

 - Economic Relationship Interference: Unlawful economic interference in a business relationship happens when someone wrongfully interferes with another business’s economic interests, resulting in monetary losses.